Pilot Service – Marine Safety for the Energy Industry

 Main contractor: Finnish Meteorological Institute (FMI)

-What is it?
-Combining data from the Weather-Induced Extremes Digital Twin (Extremes DT) global and on-demand components, FMI and its partner Norwegian Meteorological Institute (MET Norway) will provide enhanced wave and vessel icing forecasts for the Barents Sea.
+What is it?: Combining data from the Weather-Induced Extremes Digital Twin (Extremes DT) global and on-demand components, FMI and its partner Norwegian Meteorological Institute (MET Norway) provide enhanced wave and vessel icing forecasts for the Barents Sea.

 WaveExtremes DT: Predicting the extreme conditions of the Arctic Ocean using DestinE digital twins

-The Finnish Meteorological Institute (FMI) leads a group of contractors to develop a pilot service predicting the extreme waves and sea conditions in the Arctic.
-Shipping, offshore industries like renewable energy and other actors will benefit from the enhanced simulations of ocean waves, sea ice at high resolution (1 km), with a special focus in detecting and predicting the impacts of cold air outbreaks and polar lows, leading to extremely dangerous high seas and vessel icing.
+The Finnish Meteorological Institute (FMI) leads a group of contractors to develop a pilot service predicting the extreme waves and sea conditions in the Arctic, called Safe@Sea.
+Shipping, offshore industries like renewable energy and other actors benefit from the enhanced simulations of ocean waves, sea ice at high resolution (1 km), with a special focus in detecting and predicting the impacts of cold air outbreaks and polar lows, leading to extremely dangerous high seas and vessel icing.

-FMI and MET Norway will develop the WaveExtremes DT prototype using the Weather-Induced Extremes Digital Twin (Extremes DT) data to produce short term forecasts of extreme waves and vessel icing conditions in the Barents Sea.
-The Norwegian multinational energy company Equinor will be the main user of the pilot service.
-Currently Equinor relies on global (ECMWF forecasts) and regional forecasts of sea conditions and weather to plan their operations that cannot resolve localised extreme mesoscale events such as polar lows.
+FMI and MET Norway are developing the WaveExtremes DT prototype using the Weather-Induced Extremes Digital Twin (Extremes DT) data to produce short term forecasts of extreme waves and vessel icing conditions in the Barents Sea.
+The Norwegian multinational energy company Equinor is the main user of the pilot service.
+Currently, Equinor relies on global (ECMWF forecasts) and regional forecasts of sea conditions and weather to plan their operations that cannot resolve localised extreme mesoscale events such as polar lows.

-Building on DestinE, FMI and MET Norway will push the limits of wave prediction taking it to a resolution of 1 km (from 25 km provided by the global component of the Extremes DT) thanks to a model setup that will be initialised by the Extremes DT global waves forecast as boundary conditions.
-The wind forcing from the global or the on-demand components of the Extremes DT will be used to increase the resolution up to 1 km.
-The pilot service will be deployed for the Barents Sea, where Equinor operates, but could be easily adapted to other regions.
+Building on DestinE, FMI and MET Norway are pushing the limits of wave prediction taking it to a resolution of 1 km (from 25 km provided by the global component of the Extremes DT) thanks to a model setup that is initialised by the Extremes DT global waves forecast as boundary conditions.
+The wind forcing from the global or the on-demand components of the Extremes DT is used to increase the resolution up to 1 km.
+The pilot service is deployed for the Barents Sea, where Equinor operates, but could be easily adapted to other regions.

 Both FMI and MET Norway have a solid experience as operational marine and weather forecasting centres in the region.
 MET Norway provides wave forecasts for the Barents Sea and FMI for the Baltic, as well as vital vessel icing forecasts.
 Both partners also provide tailored services for key stakeholders with a strong focus on stakeholder-service co-design, and the teams involved, already contribute to the development of DestinE’s digital twins, therefore having a good knowledge of the data and software of the system.